anton-smirnov-robert/weaver/content/note/La nouvelle main invisible guidant les sciences naturelles.md

 >
 >Policy development sometimes requires consultations and long consensus-building processes, but parallel working groups and ad hoc committees must have room to manoeuvre in order to react more quickly to contextual evolutions. —  (Paic et Viros, 2019, p.
 33)

 - "Mission-oriented" policies should be designed to solve grand societal challenges.
+There is an aim at managing scientists efforts.
 > [!quote]
 >
 >They are top-down initiatives responding to needs that are perceived as urgent by society (societal challenges), with strong political support (which has both advantages and disadvantages). —  (Paic et Viros, 2019, p.
 12)

-Beyond being short-term projects with predetermined results, there is an aim at managing scientists efforts.
 > [!quote]
 >
 >This is meant to generate increased motivation among the actors – beyond remuneration and academic recognition, the awareness of contributing to a great and noble cause is an incentive for surpassing oneself —  (Paic et Viros, 2019, p.
 32)

-Examples such as nuclear energy, or conquest of space are given.
-It seems that the ideology of all scientists is also fixed.
-Do all scientists need to believe that we should "conquer space".
-Is there an ideological engagement when making basic research?
-Other examples are green growth for instance.
-First, one should endorse the idea that it is a good and real thing (Tordjman).
-There is a ideaological commitment in being a scientist.
+The rationale is given by the Commissioner for Research, Science and Innovation of the European Commission from 2014-2019.
+His nuanced and elaborate view of science reflects his profound implication for research that he has cultivated at Goldman Sachs and other councis/investment and insurance firms, and now as mayor of Lisbon.

 >[!quote]
 >
 >To engage people.
 Make them part of the process.
 And proud to be European.
 Mark Zuckerberg talked about feeling part of something bigger in a recent speech.
 He was referring to a well-known story about John F Kennedy.
 The President visited the NASA space centre and saw a janitor carrying a broom.
 He walked over and asked what he was doing.
 And the janitor responded: “Mr President, I’m helping put a man on the moon.”
 That’s the kind of purpose I’m referring to. — ([Carlos Moedas](https://www.openaccessgovernment.org/lamy-report-ensuring-inspirational-research/34970/))

-The rationale is given by the Commissioner for Research, Science and Innovation of the European Commission from 2014-2019.
-His nuanced and elaborate view of science reflects his profound implication for research that he has cultivated at Goldman Sachs and other councis/investment and insurance firms, and now as mayor of Lisbon.

 - Subjects of "mission-oriented" and more generally projects should not to overlap to optimize the allocated funds.